OpenInternet/saferjourno/content/chapters/chapter-2.en.md

 _Password managers_

 - Password managers are currently the most secure way to protect passwords.
 A password manager is a service that creates, stores and automatically fills out a password for an account.
-It can be downloaded as an app, used as a plug- in in a browser, and also accessed via a website.
+It can be downloaded as an app, used as a plug-in in a browser, and also accessed via a website.
 - There are a number of password managers available.
 When choosing a password manager, do an online search to see if the company has had any security breaches, check to see if they do discounted accounts for journalists and media outlets, and review any special features they may have, such as a travel mode.
 - Ensure that the password manager is protected by a long and unique password.
 It may help to think of the password before downloading the password manager.
 - When a journalist adds an account to their password manager they should ensure they generate a new password for it.
-- Password managers help protect against phishing attacks where the attacker creates a fake login page, for example a fake login for Gmail.
-This is because a password manager will not fill out a password on a fake webpage.
+- Password managers help protect against a type of phishing attack where the attacker creates a fake login page, for example a fake login for Gmail.
+Those types of attacks will use a fake URL, such as gmaiil\[.\]com.
+Since a password manager will read a websit's URL and only fill it in if the URL matches that of the real website, it will be able to spot and prevent such an attack.

 _Phishing_